Rycona/FF6-BC-Scouter/README.md

 - Access the aforementioned information while in battle
 - Access item information from shop sell menu
 - Stat and Command overview for all party members from main manu
+- Pop up with info about when picking up treasures or getting enemy drops/steals/morphs

 TO FIX
 ------------------------------------------